Good Karma Brands Buying ESPN Stations - Radio Ink

-Good Karma Brands has announced it is purchasing ESPN 1050 (WEPN-AM) in New York, ESPN 710 (KSPN-AM) in Los Angeles, and ESPN 1000 (WMVP-AM) in Chicago from ESPN, as well as perform ESPN’s obligations under the current Local Marketing Agreement for 98.7 ESPN (WEPN-FM) in New York.
+Good Karma Brands has announced it is purchasing WEPN-AM in New York, KSPN-AM in Los Angeles and WMVP-AM in Chicago from ESPN, as well as perform ESPN’s obligations under the current Local Marketing Agreement for WEPN-FM in New York.

 The price Good Karma is paying for the signals was not announced.